rm511130/cpp-warmup-then-fast/README.md

    2019-01-30T22:14:14.90-0500 [RTR/2] OUT
 ```

-The log snippet shown above can be scrolled to show more details to the righthand side.
+The log snippet shown above can be scrolled to show more details to the right-hand side.
 Look for *response_time* and you will see a number very close to 10s.
 You can ignore the first line in the log shown above, it will be shown in red and it corresponds to a minor warning message of the *cppcms* system.

 11. Using the second browser, open the same page again *http://counter.apps.pcf4u.com* and check the *logs* to see that it now responded in about 1s.
 All consistent with the set-up we covered on Step 3.

+12. Set the auto-refresh of the two browsers to hit *http://counter.apps.pcf4u.com* every 2 seconds.
+The response times should all be very close to 1s.